Remembrance culture

 show more

-From the upper platform, at the top of which stands a stone lion, the visitor has a beautiful view of the medieval imperial city of Mühlhausen and the surrounding countryside.
+From the upper platform, at the top of which stands a stone lion, visitors have a beautiful view of the medieval imperial city of Mühlhausen and the surrounding countryside.

 Address